rjonesey/neighborly/README.md

 # The Team
 ## Cackie
- * The leagal writer turned professional programmer
+ * The legal writer turned professional programmer

 ## Alex